-This story and many others about a great emperor called Ashoka appear in ancient Vedic literature, the Asokavadana, Divyavandana and Mahvamsa.
+This story and many others about a great emperor called Ashoka appear in ancient Sanskrit literature, including the Ashokavadana, Divyavandana, and Mahvamsa.
 For many years, westerners considered them to be mere legend.
-They did not connect the Vedic ruler Ashoka, grandson of Chandragupta Maurya, to the stone pillars inscribed with edicts that are sprinkled all around the edges of India.
+They did not connect the ruler Ashoka, grandson of Chandragupta Maurya, to the stone pillars inscribed with edicts that are sprinkled all around the edges of India.

 In 1915, however, archaeologists found a pillar inscription that identified the author of those edicts, the well-known Mauryan emperor Piyadasi or Priyadarsi ("Beloved of the Gods"), by his given name.
 That name was Ashoka.
-The virtuous emperor from the Vedas and the law-giver who ordered the installation of pillars inscribed with merciful laws all over the subcontinent were the same man.
+The virtuous emperor from the ancient texts, and the law-giver who ordered the installation of pillars inscribed with merciful laws all over the subcontinent - they were the same man.

-In 304 BCE, the second emperor of the Maurya Dynasty, Bindusara, welcomed a son into the world.
-The boy's mother Dharma was only a commoner, and he had several older half-brothers.
+In 304 BCE, the second emperor of the Mauryan Dynasty, Bindusara, welcomed a son into the world.
+The boy's mother Dharma was only a commoner, and he had several older half-brothers, so he seemed unlikely to ever rule.
 This baby was named Ashoka Bindusara Maurya.